praschl/MiP.Grpc/README.md

 Lets start our example with the greeter service that is generated when you create the project.

 ### Basics
-Add the dependency to the nuget package (TBD)
+Add the dependency to the nuget package
 ```
 Install-Package MiP.Grpc
 ```